 Regulation: CFTC.
 Minimum deposit: $250.
 Settlement model: Up to $100 per contract on profitable outcomes.
 Tradable markets: Stock indices, forex, commodities, and macro event contracts.
 Platform: Web platform plus NadexGO for mobile.
 Demo access: Yes.

-Minimum Deposit: A $250 opening balance is required to begin placing trades.
+Minimum deposit: A $250 opening balance is required to begin placing trades.

 Accounts: Standard profiles support binaries, call spreads, and knock-outs, plus a free demo balance of $10,000.
 Business accounts are available.